British war crimes: SM U-27

 After a few German survivors managed to climb aboard the Nicosian, Herbert sent Baralongs 12 Royal Marines, under the command of a Corporal Collins, to board the sinking vessel.
 The German sailors were discovered in the engine room and shot on sight.
 According to Sub-Lieutenant Gordon Steele: "Wegener ran to a cabin on the upper deck – I later found out it was Manning's bathroom.
 The marines broke down the door with the butts of their rifles, but Wegener squeezed through a scuttle and dropped into the sea.
 He still had his life-jacket on and put up his arms in surrender.
 Corporal Collins, however, took aim and shot him through the head."
 Collins later recalled that, after Wegener's murder, Herbert threw a revolver in the German captain's face and screamed, "What about the Lusitania, you bastard!"

-In Herbert's report to the Admiralty, he alleged the German survivors were trying to board and scuttle the Nicosian, so he ordered the Royal Marines on his ship to kill the survivors.
-The Admiralty, upon receiving the report, vainly ordered that the incident be kept secret.

 After the Nicosians crew arrived at Liverpool, however, the American members of the crew gave sworn testimony to the United States Consul about the massacre of U-27s crew.
 After their return to the United States, they repeated their testimony to American newspapers and before a notary public at the Imperial German Consulate in New Orleans.
 As a result, the US State Department forwarded a formal protest by the German Empire to the British Foreign Office.

 The memorandum demanded that "Captain William McBride" and the crew of HMS Baralong be court-martialed and threatened to "take the serious decision of retribution" if the massacre of U-27s crew went unprosecuted.